James-Holden/rrt-rrt_star-dubins/README.md

 # rrt-rrt_star-dubins
 Python project to evaluate performance gains of path planning with RRT* on linear and dubins vehicles.
+A full evaluation of this project's findings are availible withing EvaluatingRRT.pdf